aaamarque/cse15l-lab-reports/lab-report-3-week-6.md

 # Setup Github Access from ieng6
 - The public key I made is stored on Github and in my user account.
+- The private key I made is stored on my user account
+- This is running git commands to commit and push a change to Github while logged into your ieng6 account

+- This is the [link](https://github.com/aaamarque/markdown-parser/commit/46144f0dc3c80279bfdf355964bc2f48047443a1) for the resulting commit.